Cetbang: Majapahit decline and the rise of Islam (1478–1600)

 Majapahit cetbang cannon from the Metropolitan Museum of Art, New York, from ca. 1470–1478.
 The Surya Majapahit emblem can be seen.
 The bulge at the back of the breech is actually a hole where the tiller or wooden butt is inserted.

 The cannons found in Malacca were of various types: esmeril (1/4 to 1/2-pounder swivel gun, probably refers to cetbang or lantaka), falconet (cast bronze swivel gun larger than the esmeril, 1 to 2-pounder, probably refers to lela), medium saker (long cannon or culverin between a six and a ten-pounder, probably refers to meriam), and bombard (short, fat, and heavy cannon).
-The Malays also have 1 beautiful large cannon sent by the king of Calicut.
+The Malays also had 1 beautiful large cannon sent by the king of Calicut.

 Despite having a lot of artillery and firearms, the weapons of Malacca were mostly and mainly purchased from the Javanese and Gujarati, where the Javanese and Gujarati were the operators of the weapons.
 In the early 16th century, before the Portuguese arrival, the Malays were a people who lacked firearms.
-The Malay chronicle, Sejarah Melayu, mentioned that in 1509 they do not understand “why bullets killed”, indicating their unfamiliarity with using firearms in battle, if not in ceremony.
+The Malay chronicle, Sejarah Melayu, mentioned that in 1509 they did not understand “why bullets killed”, indicating their unfamiliarity with using firearms in battle, if not in ceremony.
 As recorded in Sejarah Melayu:Setelah datang ke Melaka, maka bertemu, ditembaknya dengan meriam.
 Maka segala orang Melaka pun hairan, terkejut mendengar bunyi meriam itu.
 Katanya, "Bunyi apa ini, seperti guruh ini?".
 Maka meriam itu pun datanglah mengenai orang Melaka, ada yang putus lehernya, ada yang putus tangannya, ada yang panggal pahanya.
 Maka bertambahlah hairannya orang Melaka melihat fi'il bedil itu.
 Katanya: "Apa namanya senjata yang bulat itu maka dengan tajamnya maka ia membunuh?"